Headphones at workplace - A Productivity Drive or A Sweet Escape?

 Modern workplaces are noisy.
 There are no two views upon it.
 Constant overhead phone calls, water cooler discussions, coughing, sneezing and throat clearing colleagues, ringing and vibrating cell phones, that one colleague with the loudest laugh and outside traffic and construction noises.
 To top it all there are no doors that you can shut and clamp your sanity.

 A study from Oxford Economics 2018 found that the need to “focus and work without interruptions” is a top concern among 2/3rd of respondents and this number trickles through different generations.
 Millennials have their reason: “music makes them focus and perform”.
 Music has also been linked to reducing stress.
 In another study music actually helped surgeons and nurses focus better in the operating room.

 Not everybody is keen on joining talks at all times.
-It may disturb their focussed and urgent work.
-Even if they’re not bugged by it, conversations may still detract the employee from work at hand, even when the conversation might be work related and can help her in the future.
+It may disturb their focused and urgent work.
+Even if they’re not bugged by it, conversations may still detract the employee from work at hand, even when the conversation might be work-related and can help her in the future.